eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Data Chain Kit/page_software-operation-view.md

 > Only if Step 2 has been applied and the ports are forwarded.

-To provision Testdate to the provider EDC and register the testdata to the digital twin registry use the following script:
+To provision testdata to the provider EDC and register the testdata with the Digital Twin Registry, use the following script:

 ```bash
 ./upload-testdata.sh